 To assist you with your eLearning authoring tools comparison, please use the table below summarizing what each of the seven tools does, how easy it is to use some key points and who the typical user may be:

 Though there are many points of overlap, there are also many ways in which these authoring tools differ.
-Now you’ve seen our perspective on how seven of the biggest names in eLearning course authoring compare, we encourage you to find out about Gomo’s strengths for yourself by requesting a free trial or free Gomo demo.
+Now you’ve seen our perspective on how seven of the biggest names in eLearning course authoring compare, we encourage you to find out about Gomo’s strengths for yourself using the links below.